Physical Spirituality

 (Or rather, I do not see consciousness in a tree.
 We only comprehend the fields of meaning available to us, according to how we as functional organisms have aggregated.
 People and trees, as organisms that have aggregated along very different paths, have very different fields of meaning available to them.
 So while I do not see consciousness in a tree, trees may well see consciousness in each other.
 Deeming an organism to be conscious depends on who is doing the deeming.)

 In this way I see all functional organisms, from the greatest trees to the tiniest viruses, to have the possibility of sentience, but see the possibility of consciousness only in animals.
+(Sentiences we might attribute to spirits are explored in Part III.)

 Modes of Sentience